-- Acting or feeling like the traumatic event is still happening
+- Acting or feeling like the traumatic event is still happening.

-- Sensitivity to things that remind you of the traumatic event
+- Sensitivity to things that remind you of the traumatic event.

-- Persistent efforts to avoid anything related to the original trauma
+- Persistent efforts to avoid anything related to the original trauma.

-- Difficulty falling or staying asleep
+- Difficulty falling or staying asleep.

-- Changes in appetite
+- Changes in appetite.

-- Increased agitation and anger
+- Increased emotional agitation and anger.

-- Hypervigilance (always being on the lookout for the next horrible event)
+- Hypervigilance (always being on the lookout for the next horrible event).

 Reactions to trauma are the ways that you survived the initial event.
-At the time, they were exactly what you needed to get safe and maybe to even stay alive.
+At the time, they were what you needed to be safe and maybe to even stay alive.